Skip to main content

 When you decrease the number of nodes in a cluster, random nodes are deleted from the group by default.
 You can delete a specific node.

-- Specify the required node count.
-For high availability of system components, we recommend using at least two worker nodes in a cluster; nodes can be in different groups.
+5. Specify the required number of nodes.
+For fault-tolerant operation of system components, we recommend using at least two worker nodes in the cluster.
+Nodes can be located in different groups.

 Delete a specific node